thehui87/Learning-Godot/compiling_intro.md

 Bits is meant to control the CPU or OS version intended to run the binaries.
 It works mostly on desktop platforms and ignored everywhere else.

 *  **32**: Build binaries for 32 bits platform.
-*  **64**: Build binaries for  C++ debugging symbols and optimization, but keep the runtime checks (performs checks and reports errors).
-Official binaries use this configuration.
+*  **64**: Build binaries for 64 bits platform.
 *  **default**: Built whatever the build system feels is best.
-On Linux this depends on the host platform (if not cross compiling), while on Windows and Mac it defaults to produce 32 bits binaries unless specified.
+On Linux this depends on the host platform (if not cross compiling), while on Windows and Mac it defaults to produce 32 bits binaries unless 64 bits is specified.

 ```